Ainnelise Niyvold Liundbye UPDATED: 28 MAR 2021

 Even if we have spotted Sunshine City on a map, it is not obvious how to get there on foot.

-At a tourist information near Ikebukuro Station we pop in to ask for directions to get to J-World Tokyo.
-We get a map, but it completely lacks appropriate details to be of any use to us.
+At a tourist information near Ikebukuro Station we pop in to ask for directions how to get to J-World Tokyo.
+We get a map, but it unfortunately completely lacks the necessary details to be of any use.

 Following the crowds through a long passage and one floor up, we are again challenged.
 All signage is in Japanese and so is the brochure we got at the tourist information.
 However, a large add displaying an anime universe points us in the right direction, revealing just one single number among a whole lot of Japanese characters.
 Our best guess is that this is the floor where to find J-World Tokyo.